e-manis/healthPlan/README.md

-HealthPlan - Nutrition and excersizes
+HealthPlan - Nutrition and exercizes
 ================

 Small project that provides infos that help to eat healthy, get fit and lose weight.